sharpiechen/portfolio_2018/_posts/2018-01-09-thought-leadership.md

     <img src="{{site.url}}/assets/img-asset-5a.jpg">
 </a>
 <p>
 	At Narrative Science, I’ve organized and led two product team design hackathons.
 During the hackathons, I taught product team members rapid brainstorming techniques and encouraged members to think beyond the features they focus on daily.
-The goal of these design hackathons was not necessarily to generate concrete ideas to incorporate into our product roadmap, but rather to prove that anyone can be a designer and that even a low-fidelity prototype can act as a proof of concept.
+The goal of these design hackathons was not only to generate concrete ideas to incorporate into our product roadmap, but rather to prove that anyone can be a designer and that even a low-fidelity prototype can act as a proof of concept.
 </p>

 <div class="work__page__attach__container--video" style="position:relative;width:100%;height:0;padding-bottom:56.25%;margin-bottom:30px;">